 Below we compiled a list of the development traits for rookies rated 70 overall or higher.
 Rookies rated below 70 overall are very likely to have “Normal” development although it isn’t guaranteed.

-Please remember that like everything else, these things can change before Madden 21 is officially released.
+Please remember that like everything else, these things can change over the course of the year.

 Superstar X-Factor Rookies